What makes something beautiful?

 Beauty is that which being seen, delights.

-At least St. Thomas thinks so.
+At least, St. Thomas Aquinas thinks so.
 But why trust him?
 It would seem "to delight" is simply a fancy way of reasserting the emotivist claim: "to say an art piece is 'delightful' is only to say whether 'I like it' based on whether or not it evokes an emotion."
 But this is not it at all.
-To "delight" is for a thing to be apprehended by the Intellect; it's not an emotive reaction or a movement of the passions proper.
-But why?
-We delight for three reasons:
+To "delight" is for a thing to be apprehended by the Intellect, not the Passion.
+"Delight" therefore is not an emotive reaction or a movement of the passions proper.
+Why?
+Well, we "delight" for three reasons, which are Aquinas' criteria for a thing being beautiful:

-Integrity: a thing being whole, "simple" qua being one as itself
+Integrity: a thing being whole, "simple" qua being one as itself, a singular substance and not a mere pile of parts

 Following this criteria then, we might find things which correspond to what we mean when we sing, "All Things Bright and Beautiful."